OpenEvalProject/evals/manuscripts/elife-93077/v1/manuscript.md

 ### Affiliations

-1. https://ror.org/057q4rt57 Developmental and Stem Cell Biology Program, The Hospital for Sick Children Toronto Canada
+1. Developmental and Stem Cell Biology Program, The Hospital for Sick Children Toronto Canada ([ROR:057q4rt57](https://ror.org/057q4rt57))
-2. https://ror.org/03dbr7087 Department of Molecular Genetics, University of Toronto Toronto Canada
+2. Department of Molecular Genetics, University of Toronto Toronto Canada ([ROR:03dbr7087](https://ror.org/03dbr7087))
-3. https://ror.org/002shna07 Knight Cancer Institute, Oregon Health & Science University Portland United States
+3. Knight Cancer Institute, Oregon Health & Science University Portland United States ([ROR:002shna07](https://ror.org/002shna07))
-4. https://ror.org/009avj582 Department of Pediatrics, Papé Research Institute, Oregon Health & Science University Portland United States
+4. Department of Pediatrics, Papé Research Institute, Oregon Health & Science University Portland United States ([ROR:009avj582](https://ror.org/009avj582))

 † Corresponding author

 ## Abstract

 High-throughput vertebrate animal model systems for the study of patient-specific biology and new therapeutic approaches for aggressive brain tumors are currently lacking, and new approaches are urgently needed.
-Therefore, to build a patient-relevant in vivo model of human glioblastoma, we expressed common oncogenic variants including activated human EGFR vIII and PI3KCA H1047R under the control of the radial glial-specific promoter her4.1 in syngeneic tp53 loss-of-function mutant zebrafish.
+Therefore, to build a patient-relevant in vivo model of human glioblastoma, we expressed common oncogenic variants including activated human EGFRvIII and PI3KCAH1047R under the control of the radial glial-specific promoter her4.1 in syngeneic tp53 loss-of-function mutant zebrafish.
 Robust tumor formation was observed prior to 45 days of life, and tumors had a gene expression signature similar to human glioblastoma of the mesenchymal subtype, with a strong inflammatory component.
-Within early stage tumor lesions, and in an in vivo and endogenous tumor microenvironment, we visualized infiltration of phagocytic cells, as well as internalization of tumor cells by mpeg1.1 :EGFP+ microglia/macrophages, suggesting negative regulatory pressure by pro-inflammatory cell types on tumor growth at early stages of glioblastoma initiation.
+Within early stage tumor lesions, and in an in vivo and endogenous tumor microenvironment, we visualized infiltration of phagocytic cells, as well as internalization of tumor cells by mpeg1.1:EGFP+ microglia/macrophages, suggesting negative regulatory pressure by pro-inflammatory cell types on tumor growth at early stages of glioblastoma initiation.
 Furthermore, CRISPR/Cas9-mediated gene targeting of master inflammatory transcription factors irf7 or irf8 led to increased tumor formation in the primary context, while suppression of phagocyte activity led to enhanced tumor cell engraftment following transplantation into otherwise immune-competent zebrafish hosts.
 Altogether, we developed a genetically relevant model of aggressive human glioblastoma and harnessed the unique advantages of zebrafish including live imaging, high-throughput genetic and chemical manipulations to highlight important tumor-suppressive roles for the innate immune system on glioblastoma initiation, with important future opportunities for therapeutic discovery and optimizations.

 ## Introduction